 However there are also multiple downsides to this approach.
 First and foremost, it’s very expensive – you have to hire someone, or manage outsourcing.
 Obviously the time spent testing an application is not time spent fixing issues, talking to customers or adding new features.
 The other problem is that it’s very slow.
 If you want to run through an entire test plan for a decent size application it could take days or even weeks for a QA team to do it.
 Often, you also want to test your app in multiple configurations, such as with multiple browsers, phones, OS, etc. Each time you add one of those, you’re multiplying the testing time.

 Having an internal QA team is not a practical solution if you want to deploy your application frequently.
-It's just too slow.
-If you're interested in learning more our CEO Fred wrote a great blog post about why in-house QA is killing your business.
+It’s just too slow.

 Our current thinking here at Rainforest is simple: that interfaces designed to be consumed by machines (APIs) should be tested by machines.
 Interfaces designed to be consumed by humans (UIs) should be tested by humans.